Skip to content

 When and where was Muhammad Ali Jinnah born?

-Muhammad Ali Jinnah was born on the 25th of December 1876 in a rented apartment on the second floor of Wazir Mansion near Karachi.
-His father worked as a merchant while his mother came from the nearby village of Dhaffa.
+Muhammad Ali Jinnah was born on the 25th of December 1876 in a rented apartment on the second floor of Wazir Mansion near Karachi, then within the Bombay Presidency of British India.
+His given name at birth was Mahomedali Jinnahbhai, and he was the eldest child of a wealthy merchant family originally from Gondal State in the Kathiawar peninsula.